RoneoOrg/jamstack.club/content/theme/hugo-theme-doit.md

   - Twemoji
   - Images Gallery
   - Internationalization
+description: >-
-description: "The goal of DoIt theme is to create a powerful and easy-to-use Hugo theme, so you can go straight into your blog content creation and just do it without worrying about the complex technical details."
+  The goal of DoIt theme is to create a powerful and easy-to-use Hugo theme, so you can go straight into your blog content creation and just do it without worrying about the complex technical details.
+stale: false
 ---

 ## Why choose DoIt